The Campus SaVE Act (SaVE)

 Guaranteed Right for Victims of Sexual Violence

-The Campus SaVE Act requires that higher education institutions provide accommodations and protection for survivors, students, or employees, regardless if the incident took place on- or off-campus.
+The Campus SaVE Act also requires that higher education institutions provide accommodations and protection for survivors, students, or employees, regardless if the incident took place on- or off-campus.
 Below are further details on how to comply with the SaVE Act:

 - Inform him or her of the possible sanctions or protective measures that may result from a disciplinary hearing.